-When De Niro (Jr.) was in the 7th and 8th grades, he attended Elisabeth Irwin High School, a Manhattan institution famous for its radical politics and commonly known as “The Little Red Schoolhouse”; most of its teachers were members of the American Communist Party.
+When De Niro (Jr.) was in the 7th and 8th grades, he attended Elisabeth Irwin High School, a Manhattan institution famous for its radical politics and commonly known as “The Little Red Schoolhouse.”
+Most of the teachers there were members of the American Communist Party.
 Other prominent alumni of this school include the former Weather Underground terrorist Kathy Boudin; lifelong Communist Angela Davis; Michael and Robert Meeropol (sons of atomic spies Julius and Ethel Rosenberg); The Nation publisher Victor Navasky; and folk singer Mary Travers.

 Developing a love for theater at an early age, De Niro in 1960 dropped out of high school to study acting.
-After debuting in the 1968 film Greetings, he achieved stardom with breathrough performances in two 1973 productions: Bang the Drum Slowly and Mean Streets.
+After debuting in the 1968 film, Greetings, he achieved stardom with breakthrough performances in two 1973 productions: Bang the Drum Slowly and Mean Streets.
 De Niro went on to become one of the most successful and acclaimed actors in Hollywood, appearing in such movies as The Godfather: Part II (1974), The Deer Hunter (1978), Raging Bull (1980), Goodfellas (1990), Analyze This (1999), Meet the Parents (2000), and Meet the Fockers (2004).
-By 2019, he had ammasssed a net worth of approximately $500 million.
+By 2019, De Niro had amassed a net worth of approximately $500 million.

-When receiving a Cecil B. DeMille Lifetime Achievement Award at the Golden Globe Awards ceremony in January 2011, De Niro, in his acceptance speech, used humor to mock U.S. immigration laws: “I’m sorry more members of the Hollywood Foreign Press aren’t with us tonight, but many of them were deported right before the show, along with most of the waiters … and [Spanish actor] Javier Bardem….
+When receiving a Cecil B. DeMille Lifetime Achievement Award at the Golden Globe Awards ceremony in January 2011, De Niro, in his acceptance speech, used humor to mock U.S. immigration laws which he viewed as excessively restrictive: “I’m sorry more members of the Hollywood Foreign Press aren’t with us tonight, but many of them were deported right before the show, along with most of the waiters … and [Spanish actor] Javier Bardem….
 For the rest of you, I hope your papers are in order, because Homeland Security will be checking them just as soon as they’re through with the full body scans of [actress] Megan Fox.”

-At a March 2012 fundraiser for Barack Obama’s reelection campaign, De Niro listed the wives of several Republican presidential candidates — “Callista Gingrich, Karen Santorum, Ann Romney” — and joked: “Now, do you really think our country is ready for a white First Lady?”
+At a March 2012 fundraiser for Barack Obama’s reelection campaign, De Niro named the wives of several Republican presidential candidates — “Callista Gingrich, Karen Santorum, Ann Romney” — and joked: “Now, do you really think our country is ready for a white First Lady?”

 De Niro gave Obama a ringing endorsement in a September 2013 interview published in Du Jour magazine: “He’s a good person, period….
 [H]e represents, I think, the best of the type of people that I would like to see running the government.”

-That same year, De Niro appeared — along with luminaries like Matt Damon, Alec Baldwin, Whoopi Goldberg, Michael Douglas, Morgan Freeman, and Naomi Watts — in The World Must Stand Together, a video produced by Global Zero, an organization whose mission is to eliminate all nuclear weapons from the earth.
+In 2013 as well, De Niro appeared — along with such luminaries as Matt Damon, Alec Baldwin, Whoopi Goldberg, Michael Douglas, Morgan Freeman, and Naomi Watts — in The World Must Stand Together, a video produced by Global Zero, an organization seeking to eliminate all nuclear weapons from the earth.

 In August 2014, De Niro and his wife, Grace Hightower, were among the specially invited guests who attended Barack Obama’s three-day U.S.-African Leaders Summit for African heads of state and their spouses.